vudung45/Instagram-API-NodeJS/README.md

 ## Details

 ```
-1. instagramauth.js contains the NodeJS API for this repo
+1. instagramauth.js contains the NodeJS Instagram API in this repo
 2. start.js and webapp.js are examples file on how to execute the code
 ```